 Even if your spouse filed for divorce and you've been served with papers, it not too late to work things out.
 The Arizona Courts will allow the parties time to try to mediate the matter through informal conciliation and mediation proceedings before heading to trial.
 Even if the divorce was filed, but later you and your spouse work out the issues troubling your marriage, whom ever filed may dismiss the divorce petition and you both can get on with your lives, together.

-If you need to find a lawyer in Prescott or Yavapai County, Arizona contact Miller Shaw, PLLC about your legal questions and let us help you gain clarity.
+If you need to find a lawyer in Prescott or Yavapai County, Arizona contact Bryan Shaw about your legal questions and let me help you gain clarity.

 You certainly don't want to take seemingly helpful advice along the way only to realize, too late, that you need actual court representation by a licensed attorney.

-The Attorneys at Miller Shaw, PLLC will help you through an amicable divorce or get you ready for your day in court.
-Either way we will be there with you.
+Bryan Shaw will help you through an amicable divorce or get you ready for your day in court.
+Either way I will be there with you all the way.

 Family law can be difficult.
 We can help.